togglebyte/togglebit.io/content/posts/2021-08-23_terminal-game-jam.md

 ## Notes

+* The theme should be interpreted however you want
 * Stepping outside of your comfort zone
 * Use any language you want
 * Code has to be included somehow